hamzaamrani/SciQ/README.md

 ## Database
 To use app:

-`docker-compose up --build`, if there isn't a local DB mapped to volume the DB will be created
+`MIGRATE=true docker-compose up --build`, if there isn't a local DB mapped to volume the DB will be created

 **on windows system the url isn't 0.0.0.0 but docker engine IP**